 There is a fairly rigorous admissions process in which students are screened to ensure that they have strong technical potential as well as communication and problem-solving skills.
 To start, candidates fill out an online application.
 Then, they complete a coding challenge.

-Tuition for the full-time onsite software engineering immersive program is $18,800.
+Upfront tuition for the full-time onsite software engineering immersive program is $16,950.
+Students can also choose to pay in installments: $2,400 deposit + $2,550 down payment by the 1st day of the cohort + 3 monthly payments of $4,800.
 They also offer scholarships to talented people from underrepresented backgrounds, veterans, and other coding bootcamps graduates.
 Qualification is based on a combination of your application and interview scores at Codesmith’s discretion.
-Students can also take out loans through Climb Credit and Skills Fund.
+Students can also take out loans through Ascent Funding.

 Ratings and reviews